Skip to product information

 2004: Opened Hakuyo Kiln.
 Selected for the 19th Japan Ceramic Art Exhibition (Part 1, Traditional Category Award Nominee).

-Won the runner-up prize at the 1st Contemporary Ceramics Hagi Grand Prize Exhibition
+Winner of the runner-up prize at the 1st Contemporary Ceramics Hagi Grand Prize Exhibition

 2008: 70th Issuikai Ceramic Art Exhibition, Issuikai Honorable Mention Award